 Many well-intentioned car enthusiasts use one cleaner as a general-purpose tool for detailing.
-I often hear people say they use a product like Simple Green or an engine degreaser to clean everything from wheels to carpets.
+I often hear people say they use a product like Simple Green or an engine de-greaser to clean everything from wheels to carpets.
 In my opinion, this is both dangerous and harmful to the car.
-After all, none of us would bathe with laundry detergent, so why would we treat delicate car surfaces with harsh chemicals?

 For the most part, you can adequately care for your car with just a few chemicals.
 Yet there seems to be an endless variety of products available, each with its own little twist.
-In this article, I will explain the basics of car care chemicals so you can make better decisions about the products you choose.
+Here I’ll explain the basics of car care chemicals so you can make better decisions about the products you choose.

-If you take a trip to your local auto parts store or large retailer, like Wal-mart, you will notice that their car care departments are shrinking.
+If you take a trip to an auto parts store or large retailer, like Walmart, you will notice that their car care departments are shrinking.
 This is due, in large part, to the large number of online sellers and the cost of retail shelf space.

 The Dirty Car Basics

-In the science of car detailing, dirt can be classified as organic soil, non-organic soil and petroleum soil.
+In the science of car detailing, dirt can be classified as organic, non-organic soil and petroleum soil.
 Not much else exists in the car world.
-If you can figure out the type of soil, you can select the proper cleaner.
-With the proper cleaner, 99% of all stains will come out.
+If you can figure out the type of soil, you can select the proper cleaner and 99% of all stains will come out.

 Organic soil is anything that contains carbons.
-This includes all proteins, animal fats, body oils, mold, yeast, bugs, bacteria, animal and bug excrement, and carbohydrates.
+This includes proteins, animal fats, body oils, mold, yeast, bugs, bacteria, animal and bug excrement as well as carbohydrates.
 Those chili-cheese fries you spilled on the front seat are a classic organic soil.

-Non-organic soil is soil that does not contain carbons.
-This is most commonly found on the exterior of a car in the form of water spots and acid rain spots.
+Non-organic soil does not contain carbons.
+This is commonly found on car exteriors in the form of water spots and/or acid rain spots.
 Scale and lime deposits are the most common form of non-organic soil.

 Petroleum soils are substances that do not contain water and will not mix with water.
 Petroleum soils do not have a pH factor.
-Petroleum soils include common chemicals like motor oil, grease and road tar.
+They include common chemicals like motor oil, grease and road tar.
 By the way, chewing gum also falls into this category.

-It is also possible to have a combination of the three soils.
-This is a nightmare, as combination soils are difficult to identify.
-How do you choose a cleaner for something you can't identify?
-It's very difficult unless you have a general-purpose cleaner that works well on all soils.
+It’s also possible to have a combination of the three soils.
+This is a nightmare, as combination soils are very difficult to identify.
+In such a case, choosing the right product can be difficult unless you have a general-purpose cleaner that works well on all soils.

 Understanding pH in Car Detailing

 The term pH is a measurement of the relationship between hydrogen ions and hydroxyl ions.
-When you have more hydrogen ions than hydroxyl ions, you have an acid.
+When you have more hydrogen ions than hydroxyl ions, it’s an acid.
 Likewise, if you have more hydroxyl ions than hydrogen ions you have an alkali.